feyfree/coding-examples/README.md

 # coding-example
-Here are some code examples during daily coding and algorithm practice
+Hi,here are some code examples during daily coding and algorithm practice